Code of Professional Practice

 Instructors are expected to take attendance every class hour and maintain accurate attendance records, both in hardcopy format and on the automation system.
 At the beginning of each quarter, instructors will receive the attendance lists for the class(es) they teach.
 Students must sign in for every class hour they attend.
 The instructor is then responsible for entering the attendance records into the automation system, which can be accessed from the BTU website (http://obs.btu.edu.tr/) using the instructor’s ID number and password.

-Students must attend at least 85 percent of class hours each quarter in order to qualify for the final exam and the opportunity to advance to the next level.
+Students must attend at least 85 percent of class hours each quarter to qualify for the final exam and the opportunity to advance to the next level.
 Students who fail to meet this threshold receive an automatic failing grade for the quarter and must repeat the level regardless of their exam scores or class average.
-Given this strict attendance policy, it is imperative that instructors maintain accurate records and enter their attendance into the automation system regularly.
+Given this strict attendance policy, instructors must maintain accurate records and enter their attendance into the automation system regularly.

 2.2 Assessments and Exams

 For certain exams, proctors may be required to return the exam envelopes to the Testing Office, where they will be distributed to the assigned grader.
-This procedure will be assigned prior to the exam and should be followed by all instructors.
+This procedure will be assigned before the exam and should be followed by all instructors.

 3. Working Hours

 Official university working hours are as follows.
-These hours are determined by the Rectorate in accordance with national law and enforced by the SFL management.
+The Rectorate determines these hours following the national law, and they are enforced by the SFL management.
 All teachers are expected to adhere to these working hours unless otherwise given special permission from the management.

 Morning: 08.00 – 12.00